 For the initial interior layout, I will do a mock-up design of the first four spreads.
 You will get two rounds of edits for font and font size changes only (illustrations are finalized in Phase 2).
 When the mock-up is approved, I will complete the layout for the entire interior.
 After the full interior layout is complete, you will get one additional round of edits for any text changes.

 When the cover and interior layouts are approved, I will finalize the file formatting for the book to be sent to a publisher.
 At this point, you will make your final payment of the last third of the quote (plus any additional fees incurred due to extra edits).
 Upon receipt of payment, you will receive all of the final files required to send your book to be self-published.
-If desired, I can upload these files for you to a publisher such as CreateSpace (Amazon’s self publishing arm) or IngramSpark for an additional fee.

 How do I get a barcode for my book?